 From The Path of Centering Prayer: Deepening your Experience of God

-Chapter 2: Renewing your Practice of Centering Prayer Part IV of IV:
+Chapter 2: Renewing Your Practice of Centering Prayer, Part I

-David Frenette’s website is Incarnational Contemplation (link to site).
+David Frenette’s website is Incarnational Contemplation.
 He is available for spiritual direction by phone.
 Go here for more information: www.incarnationalcontemplation.com/spiritual-direction/what-is-spiritual-direction/